graphql-java-generator/graphql-maven-plugin-project/src/site/markdown/howto_publish_site.md

 And of course, if it can be useful for anyone to publish a site, then, it's nice! :)

+## Check list

+Before publishing:

+* Check that the user has access on the owner of the git repository, as the last step works only if connected on githib with the owner of the repository.

+* Check the TODO list: some done work may still be on the TODO list.

+* Update the CHANGELOG.md:
+    * Check the version for the updates being released
+    * Check that all the done job is described

 ## Configuring the domain name

 The standard way of publishing a web site on github, is to push the site on the gh-pages branch of the project.
 Then, check the settings of the project.
 At this stage, the project site is available at this URL: [https://graphql-java-generator.github.io/graphql-maven-plugin-project/](https://graphql-java-generator.github.io/graphql-maven-plugin-project/).